Arbat Street: 20th century and today

-In the early 1980s the Arbat, which had been a busy street in terms of traffic, was closed off and made into the first pedestrian zone of the Soviet Union.
+In the early 1980s the Arbat, which had been a busy street in terms of traffic, was closed off and made into a pedestrian zone one of the first in the Soviet Union.
 This happened at the same time as the construction of a new Ministry of Defence building on Arbatskaya Square, which required a great number of communications, pipes and wires to be laid beneath the Arbat.
 The renovation of the street and many of its historical buildings was completed in 1986.
 During Perestroika, the street was a gathering place for informal youth movements (like hippies or punks), as well as street musicians and artists.
 Tsoi's Wall in one of the Arbat side streets (Krivoarbatskiy Pereulok) remains a curious monument to those turbulent years.
 To this day, Russian youth frequently gather on the Arbat to play Tsoi's songs and those of other Russian songwriters.
 However, the overall appearance of the Arbat is dominated by street artists, souvenir stalls and shops, restaurants, cafés and bars.